Summary of legal fees and other costs when buying a house in Ireland .

-The legal fees and other charges when buying a house in Ireland (Conveyancing Charges) – will vary slightly across the country.
-There are no set prices for legal fees – most solicitors will charge a flat fee and some will charge a percentage of the house purchase price.
+Solicitors Conveyancing Charges / Legal fees when Buying a House in Ireland vary slightly across the country.
+There are no set prices for legal fees in Ireland – most solicitors will charge a flat fee and some will charge a percentage of the house purchase price.

-Some solicitors might still try and charge a percentage fee based on the house price – but the legal work they have to do is exactly the same for a cheap house as it is for an expensive house.
+Some solicitors might try and charge a percentage fee based on the house price – but the legal work they have to do is exactly the same for a cheap house as it is for an expensive house.
 So try and get a fixed price quote if possible.

 Buying a new build house should usually cost less in solicitors fees – but it doesn’t always work out like that.

 More here about Estate Agent and other fees when Selling a House

-Here are a couple of worked examples to give you a guide as to what to expect in terms of overall legal costs.
+Here are a couple of examples to give you a guide as to what to expect in terms of overall legal fees and other costs.

 - Land Registry fee (Certified Copy Folio) €40